+No. 4.
 This number has a greater quantity of music-four measures more than the preceding No. 4, and is more in accordance with Quadrille music, the second part having sixteen measures,-the second part of the other No. having but twelve.

-FIRST AND SECOND COUPLES LEAD TO THE RIGHT AND SALUTE,

-LEAD TO LEFT AND SALUTE,

-CHASSE CROISE ALL, and turn to places,

-RIGHT AND LEFT,-(first and second couples,)

-Repeated by head couples leading to the left and afterward to the right, &c.
+FIRST AND SECOND COUPLES LEAD TO THE RIGHT AND SALUTE.
+4 LEAD TO LEFT AND SALUTE.
+4 CHASSÉ CROISÉ ALL, and turn to places. .
+8 RIGHT AND LEFT.-(first and second couples.)
+8 Repeated by head couples leading to the left and afterward to the right, &c.
 Same for side couples.

-[The figure begins with the music.]

-Grand Chain, (described on page 23,)

-First Couple Promenade Round inside and face outward, (in place;) then, couple on the right take position behind leading couple; next, couple on the left of leading couple, fall in; the opposite couple remain in place, All Chasse Croise, (pass and re-pass partners-ladies passing in front of partners,)
+No. 5.
+The figure begins with the music.
+GRAND CHAIN, (described on page 39.)
+16 FIRST COUPLE FACE OUTWARD: -(The gentleman with his right hand takes his partner's left, passes her before him, and both face outward in place;) then, couple on the right take position behind leading couple; next, couple on the left of leading couple, fall in; the opposite couple remain in place,

-^{}N.B.-According to the rule for this figure, the couples should always visit the couples to their right first, and the couples to their left afterward.
-Custom, however, seems to sanction the other way as correct also;-at any rate it is the most fashionable.
+^{}N. B.-According to the rule for this figure, the couples should always visit the couples to their right first, and the couples to their left afterward.
+Custom, however, seems to sanction the other way as correct also; at any rate, it is the most fa-hionable.

+· Mea ures.

+ALL CHASSÉ CROISÉ and back, (pass and re-pass partners, ladies passing in front of partners,) PROMENADE around, (counter march,) ladies to right, gentlement to left, meeting at the foot and coming up .
+8

+with partners; then separate in two lines-ladies on one side, gentlemen opposite, 8

+Ass Bassas and B 4

+· · · · · · · · · · · · · · · · · · ·

+FORWARD AGAIN AND TUEN PARTNERS TO PLACES, The entire Number is executed four times.
+The 4

+other couples, in their order, lead the figure.
+After

+the fourth time, finish with the Grand Chain.
 CALEDONIAN QUADRILLES.
-21

-Measures

-MARCH around, (counter march,) ladies to right, gentlemen to left, meeting at the foot and coming up with partners; then separate in two lines-ladies on one side, gentlemen opposite, 4

-ATT HOPWARD AND KACK

-FORWARD AGAIN AND TURN PARTNERS TO PLACES, 4 The entire Number is executed four times.
-The other couples, in their order, lead the figure.
-After the fourth time, finish with the Grand Chain.

-en ja vija se ja vija vija vija se vija Pografija se vija se v

-CALEDONIAN QUADRILLES.
 No. 1.

-FIRST AND SECOND COUPLES CROSS RIGHT HANDS, and go
+FIRST AND SECOND COUPLES CROSS RIGHT HANDS, and go ,

-half round,
+half round, 4

-LEFT HANDS BACK, and return to places,
+LEFT HANDS BACK, and return to places, .
+4

-BALANCE TO PARTNERS AND TURN,
+BALANCE TO PARTNERS AND TURN, .
+8

-LADIES CHAIN

-Half Promenade,
+LADIES' CHAIN, .
+8

+HALF PROMENADE.

+• .
+4

-HALF RIGHT AND LEFT,
+HALF RIGHT AND LEFT, 4

-No. 2.

-FIRST GENTLEMAN AND OPPOSITE LADY FORWARD AND BACK

-Twice,

-ALL BALANCE TO CORNERS,

-LADIES CHANGE PLACES TO THE RIGHT,-turning with both

-hands the gentleman to whom they "Balanced,"-each

-lady passing into the next lady's place,

-ALL PROMENADE,-(with new partners,)

-This Number is done four times-all finishing in places.

-No. 3.
+Same for side couples.